Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it retrieves all moon phase dates for a year, listing the four phases and source authority, distinguishing it from sibling tools like seasons or sun_moon.
+The description clearly states it retrieves all moon phase dates for a year, listing the four phases (New Moon, First Quarter, Full Moon, Last Quarter) with exact UTC timestamps.
+This specific verb+resource makes the purpose unmistakable and distinguishes it from other astronomical tools like seasons or sun/moon data.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.